 Address: Seven Stars Galleria, Via Silvio Pellico, 8, 20121 Milano, Italy

 What’s in a name?
 Quite a lot, especially when you’re dealing with hotel rankings.
-To one-up self-proclaimed 7-star hotels, Seven Stars Galleria hired a company to create a European ranking with goals of officially snagging the 7-star rating for themselves.
-This makes Seven Stars Galleria the world’s only 7 star hotel and the only official 7-star accommodation on this list.
+To one-up self-proclaimed 7-star hotels, Seven Stars Galleria hired a company to create a European ranking with goal of officially snagging the 7-star rating for themselves.
+This makes Seven Stars Galleria the world’s only 7-star hotel and the only official 7-star accommodation on this list.